Pay as you go (social program financing): U.S. Social Security

-German Pension System
+German pension system

 Another example for PAYGO is the German pension system.
 Employees have to pay into the pension system while they are working.
 The funds are immediately re-distributed.
 The amount paid into the system depends on the income and gives the payers so called "wage points" (de: Entgeltpunkte).
 The medium income would give one pension point in a year.
 A maximum of two pension points can be collected per year.
 Each year the value of one pension point is calculated and pensioners receive money in proportion to their accumulated pension points and the income generated in that year for the whole pensions system.